rotundasoftware/parcelify/README.md

 Add css to your npm modules consumed with [browserify](http://browserify.org/).

 * Just add a `style` key to your `package.json` to specify the package's css file(s).
-* Efficiently transform scss / less to css, etc. using streams.
+* Efficiently transform scss / less to css, etc. using transform streams.
 * Rebuild css bundles automatically on changes in watch mode.
 * Leverage a robust API to create larger build tools like [cartero](https://github.com/rotundasoftware/cartero).